When the choice is lose an hour of sleep or finish that proposal for a new client, what do you choose?

 I’ve heard one idea repeated over and over by renowned businessmen and women, writers, artists, entrepreneurs, leaders, and all around instigators.
 The idea is so simple it’s almost underwhelming, but, when implemented, it has the power to build empires.

-The idea is this: wake up early and focus on your most important work.
+The idea is this: wake up early and focus on your most important work first.

 Earl Nightingale encouraged waking up early to reflect – it’s the only time of the day to achieve true quiet.